2023-2024 IUPLR/UIC Mellon Fellows

 Tor Negrete (he/him/his) is a Ph.D. candidate in the Department of Film, Television, and Digital Media at UCLA.
 His research aims to examine the politics of media and technology and their impact on Latinx communities.
 Tor’s dissertation project “Beyond The Headset: Borders, Frontiers, and The Politics of Immersive Technologies” examines the historical use of immersive technologies in the technological construction and policing of the U.S.-Mexico border to its current virtual and biometric capacity.
 He also integrates his research interests and scholarship into media practice through the production of narrative films, documentaries, and new media content.

-Dr. Iván Chaar López (Assistant Professor, American Studies, University of Texas at Austin) is mentoring Tor Negrete.
+Tor Negrete’s mentor: Dr. Iván Chaar López (Assistant Professor, American Studies, University of Texas at Austin)

 Narcisa Núñez Heading link